wjin/algorithm_book/contents/08-search.md

 ```

 Above solution needs to scan input array two times.
 For large input array or when dealing with
-input stream that we do not know when to stop input, it is not acceptable.
+input stream that we do not know when to stop input, it is unacceptable.

 We can maintain many spans in hash table.
 When get a new input, insert it to hash table and update
 or merge spans if possible.
 And also calculate a max length so far, when input finishes, we get